 Learn more about the concept of butterfly options spreads, how they are different from iron condors, and an explanation of a butterfly options strategy.

 What has three legs and flies, especially during range-bound markets?
-A butterfly option spread.
+A butterfly options spread.
 Read on if you’ve not heard this one before.

-Metamorphosis: Moving up to more complex spreads, more experienced options traders understand that an iron condor is just a combination of two short out-of-the-money vertical spreads–one call spread and one put spread.
-It’s a high-probability, non-directional trade for markets that may be range-bound.
+Metamorphosis: Moving up to more complex spreads, more experienced option traders understand that an iron condor is a combination of two short out-of-the-money (OTM) vertical spreads: one call spread and one put spread.
+It’s a high-probability, nondirectional trade for range-bound markets.

 FIGURE 2: LONG CALL BUTTERFLY.
 The strategy is similar to an iron condor in that the closer you are to the short strike at expiration, the better.
 For illustrative purposes only.
 Past performance does not guarantee future results.